The Sandman: Dream Country: "Calliope"

 This is the story of a frustrated author, Richard Madoc, whose first book has been released to critical acclaim but who simply cannot write a page of the promised follow-up.
 He strikes a deal with an elder writer, Erasmus Fry, for Calliope, one of the Muses of Greek mythology, whom Fry had captured earlier in his life, in exchange for a bezoar.
 Fry kept her imprisoned and regularly raped her, and her presence provided the inspiration for his successful novels.

 Madoc also takes her captive and has great success in writing, but Calliope calls upon the triad of witches known by many names, such as the Furies, the Kindly Ones or the Gracious Ladies, for help.
 They direct her to Morpheus, who we are told was once her lover (this relationship is elaborated on later in the series), and who is currently similarly imprisoned.
 Upon his release, he comes to rescue Calliope, and visits a terrible punishment upon Madoc.
 He complains that without her, he will have no ideas, so Morpheus causes him to never stop having them, which drives him to madness.

 Though the story "Calliope" was not criticized for unoriginality at the time of its release, its concept has apparently become a very popular one since; a list of overused story ideas at Strange Horizons included "Creative person meets a muse (either one of the nine classical Muses or a more individual muse) and interacts with them, usually by keeping them captive."
 (See Neil Gaiman's post about Strange Horizon's list).

-Madoc's book "Her Wings" appears in a few other stories by Neil Gaiman including "The Last Temptation" as a sort of inside joke.
+Madoc's book "Her Wings" appears in other works by Gaiman.
 Rose Walker is later seen reading Fry's book "Here Comes a Candle".
 In the library of Dream, an unfinished book by Erasmus Fry, "The Hand of Glory", is seen in Season of Mists.

-One of Madoc's works, "The Spirit Who Had Half Of Everything", takes its name from an unused chapter title in an early draft of James Branch Cabell's Figures of Earth.
+One of Madoc's works, "The Spirit Who Had Half Of Everything", takes its name from an unused chapter title in an early draft of a real book, James Branch Cabell's Figures of Earth.